-Judge halts preparations for end of US asylum limits
+Federal judge halts preparations for end of US asylum limit

-Twenty-two states are challenging plans to keep the administration from ending the expulsion policy, which was put in place under former President Donald Trump’s administration in 2020 in reaction to the COVID-19 pandemic.
-Louisiana, Arizona and 19 other states filed suit in U.S. District Court in Lafayette, Louisiana.
-Texas filed a similar suit in Victoria, Texas, on Friday.
+The decision to end Title 42 authority was made by the federal Centers for Disease Control and Prevention.
+It has come under growing criticism from elected officials in Biden’s Democratic Party who contend the administration is unprepared for an anticipated increase in asylum-seekers.

-Summerhays, who was nominated to the federal bench by Trump, presides over the Louisiana-based case in Lafayette.
-He has scheduled a May 13 hearing on the larger issue of whether President Joe Biden can end the pandemic migration rule.
+The Justice Department declined to comment on the order but the administration has said it will comply, while contending it will hamper preparations for Title 42 to end on May 23.

-The plaintiff states had asked him last week to issue an order blocking the administration from processing more migrants under immigration law instead of the public health rule.
-About 14% of single adults from Guatemala, Honduras and El Salvador were processed under immigration laws during a seven-day period ending last Thursday, the administration had acknowledged.
+About 14% of single adults from Guatemala, Honduras and El Salvador were processed under immigration laws during a seven-day period ending last Thursday.
 That’s up from only 5% in March, according to government figures.

-“Under this temporary restraining order.
-Defendants are required to return to policies and practices in place prior to the issuance of the Termination Order, which should have the result (all else being equal) of returning to historical practices in line with historical benchmarks,” Summerhays wrote.
+Summerhays’ order requires the Homeland Security Department to “return to policies and practices in place” before it announced plans to end Title 42 and to submit weekly reports that demonstrate it is acting “in good faith.”

-Migrants have been expelled more than 1.8 million times under the rule invoked in March 2020.
+Migrants have been expelled more than 1.8 million times under the rule invoked in March 2020 by the Trump administration.
+Migrants were stopped more than 221,000 times at the Mexico border in March, a 22-year-high that has raised concerns about the government’s ability to handle even larger numbers when Title 42 is lifted.

-Advocates for asylum-seekers support the end to the rule, which they say endangers people fleeing persecution back home and violates rights to seek protection under U.S. law and international treaty.
-The states challenging the administration say the U.S. is not ready for a likely influx of migrants resulting from the rule’s end, straining public services and economies.
+Advocates for asylum-seekers say the restrictions endanger people fleeing persecution back home and violates rights to seek protection under U.S. law and international treaty.
+As the CDC acknowledged, the public health justification for the order has weakened as the threat of COVID-19 has waned.

-At two often-contentious hearings Wednesday, Department of Homeland Security Secretary Alejandro Mayorkas sought to defend the administration’s handling of an increase migrants at the Southwest border and its plans to deal with the prospect of more with the potential end of Title 42.
+At two often-contentious hearings Wednesday, Department of Homeland Security Secretary Alejandro Mayorkas sought to defend the administration’s handling of an increase of migrants at the Southwest border and its plans to deal with the prospect of more with the potential end of Title 42.

 Mayorkas sought to push back on Republican accusations that the Biden administration has encouraged irregular migration by allowing some people to seek asylum, blaming economic and political turmoil and violence throughout Latin America and the world.